 A branded or high-quality product would always label their products properly.
 Nobody would buy a luxurious or top quality product with a cheap-looking tag.
 As a result, an authentic Pashmina would almost never have their label glued to them.
 Since glues might come off far too easily, the labels are mostly stitched properly to show their level of quality and brand.
 Hence, if you come across a label or a tag that is glued on the Pashmina shawl, it should be a fake one.

-8. The Test of Common-Sense
+Test of Common-Sense

 No dealer or shop-owner would want to make a lesser profit or be a loss.
 Hence it would make no sense if the Pashmina is much cheaper than the market price.
 When it comes to Pashminas, the finer the quality, the more expensive it should be.
 The seller cannot be making a profit if they were selling an authentic product for low rates.
 Thus, if the Pashmina being sold is far below market rates, it is probably not a 100% original.